mortonne/psifr/docs/guide/order.rst

 The compound lag-CRP was developed to measure how temporal clustering changes as a result of prior clustering during recall :cite:p:`Lohnas:2014`.
 They found evidence that temporal clustering is greater immediately after transitions with short lags compared to long lags.
-This analysis calculates conditional response probability by lag, but with the additional condition of the lag of the previous transition.
+The :py:func:`~psifr.fr.lag_crp_compound` analysis calculates conditional response probability by lag, but with the additional condition of the lag of the previous transition.